 Since that time much has changed.
-My interest in the 'nature' of the relationship between globalization and sustainable development came to be pursued through business regulation and projects on corporate accountability, on social movements and trade politics in global America. and the Latin on governance of biotechnology, as well as through theoretical interests in different strands of critical political economy and historical materialism.
+My interest in the 'nature' of the relationship between globalization and sustainable development came to be pursued through projects on business regulation and corporate accountability, on social movements and trade politics in Latin America, and on the global governance of biotechnology, as well as through theoretical interests in different strands of critical political economy and historical materialism.
 Much of the contents of this book reflect that journey, the research undertaken along the way through a multitude of projects in different parts of the world for diverse audiences, and the intellectual evolution and learning that accompanied it.